 By default, Ekran System provides you with the following features:

 - Monitoring of connected USB devices.
 Ekran System collects logs of a specified class of connected USB devices along with all other user activity metadata.

 - Alerts about connected USB devices.
 Ekran System notifies security officers with real-time alerts when a potentially dangerous device is plugged into a USB port.

 - Blocking of connected USB devices.
-The software automatically blocks any prohibited device and optionally notifies the user with a pop-up message.
+The software automatically blocks any new device and optionally notifies the user with a pop-up message.

 - Access control for USB devices.
 Users must ask permission to use a USB device when it is connected.
 The administrator can manually allow or deny access.

-- USB device whitelist and blacklist.
-You can create a list of USB devices that are allowed and not allowed to connect, creating rules by vendor, hardware, and other parameters.
+- Exception rules for allowed USB devices.
+You can add exceptions for USB devices that are allowed to connect, creating rules by vendor, hardware, and other parameters.

 Finally, upon your request, Ekran System can generate a report that includes data about all events associated with USB devices.

 As the use of USB devices in the workplace becomes more prevalent, so does the risk of security breaches.
 Malicious USB devices can easily steal sensitive data or infect entire networks, causing significant damage to a company’s IT security.